Media and Communication

 Fisher's MAC faculty are known for their dedication to students and act as both teachers and mentors.
 We will help you work through your career choices, encourage you to pursue new opportunities through on-campus activities and internships, and help you target your experiences to your interests and abilities.

-A Program of High Praise
+A Program of Tradition and Innovation

 The Department of Media and Communication has won high praise from communication professionals.
 Fisher MAC alumni form a network of contacts for recent grads that can aid in finding internships and positions in upstate New York and across the country.